Formatting with printf

 Format Strings and Args

-function takes a format string that includes placeholder values for
+The printf function takes a format string that includes placeholder values for

 any variables that we want to insert into the string.
 After this format string,